top of page

 Also known as the amount you are being paid.
 It is calculated as follows:

-Volume X Price – Deductions – Taxes X Owner Interest = Your Royalty Payment.
-Whether you are a mineral owner receiving royalty checks or just wanting to know what your minerals are worth, LandGate knows what they are worth and can market your minerals to get you the most money.
+• Volume X Price – Deductions – Taxes X Owner Interest = Your Royalty Payment.
+Whether you are a mineral owner receiving royalty checks or just want to know what your minerals are worth, LandGate knows what they are worth and can market your minerals to get you the most money.
 At LandGate, we want to make you an informed oil and gas mineral and royalty owner.

 bottom of page